adesso-as-a-service/https-scan/README.md

 | -no-sechead | false | Don't use the SecurityHeaders-Scan|
 | -no-ssllabs | false | Don't use the SSLLabs-Scan|

+The APIs can be additionally configured via a config-file in the json-Format.
+Such a file with the default values set, can be found [here](defaultConfig.json).
+The configuration is explained in the README of each [API](apis/README.md) respectively.

 All results will be saved in a database.
 The database as well as the login credentials have to be stored in a file *sql_config.json*.
 An empty file can be found [here](sql_config.json.example).